rmcwhae/russellmcwhae.ca/content/journal/new-website.md

 ## Conclusion

 This was a fun project to keep occupied while avoiding summer smoke and shoulder season here in Revelstoke.
-I’ll echo the consensus that seems to be developing around SvelteKit (pun intended, as usual): that it offers a terrific developer experience building modern, speedy websites with minimal configuring.
+I’ll echo the consensus that seems to be, uh, developing around SvelteKit (pun intended, as usual): that it offers a terrific developer experience building modern, speedy websites with minimal configuring.
 Lastly, feel free to take a look under the hood of this website at its [Github repository](https://github.com/rmcwhae/russellmcwhae.ca).